PrivSec-dev/privsec.dev/content/os/Using Lokinet on Qubes OS.md

 ## Creating the AppVM

 Just create the AppVM as usual, and you would be good to go.
 There are a few things to keep in mind though:
 - You should probably set networking to use `sys-firewall`.
 I have tested using my ProtonVPN ProxyVM for networking, and DNS was not working.
-Besides, it makes litle sense to attempt such setup anyways, unless you are worried about accidental leaks or a compromised AppVM.
+Besides, it makes little sense to attempt such setup anyways, unless you are worried about accidental leaks or a compromised AppVM.
 - You should give the AppVM the `network-manager` service so that Lokinet can set up networking properly and get DNS working.